We continue our Greek odyssey with one of the dishes that is often considered as the national dish of Greece, or at least one of them: moussaka.

-There is a whole chapter on moussakas in Tselementes’ book.
+There is a whole chapter on moussaka recipes in Tselementes’ book.
 This chapter includes six different recipes, basically substituting zucchini, artichokes, or potatoes for the eggplants.

 Tselementes did not like greasy and spicy food.
 He also hated garlic and cucumber.
 I am so curious to find out what his recipe was for tsatziki without those two key ingredients!
 He wanted to reclaim “greekiness” of Greek cuisine.
 That is how he introduced Béchamel sauce to recipes like moussaka or pastitsio.

 Moussaka is not a dish that you prepare in less than 30 minutes.
-I am not a fan of shortcuts that compromise with the authenticity or taste of the original recipe, so if you are a busy mom or a Rachael Ray fan, this recipe may not be for you.
-Moussaka is definitely a festive dish and not an everyday meal.
+This eggplant moussaka is definitely a festive dish and not an everyday meal.
 It is part of what Greeks call “urban Greek cuisine”.

-I had made moussaka quite a few times in the past, but one ingredient I had never used was red wine.
+I prepared moussaka quite a few times in the past, but one ingredient I had never used was red wine.
 Simmering ground meat in red wine really gives the moussaka filling a delicious earthy and rustic flavor.
 Trust me, I won’t miss this key ingredient in the future.

 “I cook with wine, sometimes I even add it to the food”, W.C.
 Fields

-As with most casserole dishes or stew, moussaka is even better the next day as all the flavors have time to meld.
-The moussaka was a hit at home.
-Good thing as I made enough to feed an army and we enjoyed it throughout the weekend!
+As with most casserole dishes or stew, this Greek moussaka is even better the next day as all the flavors have time to meld.
+The moussaka recipe was a hit at home.
+Good thing as I made enough of this Greek eggplant dish to feed an army and we enjoyed it throughout the weekend!